Hesiod (name service)

 There are three records because the system needs to be able to access the information in different ways.
 The first line supports looking up the user by their login name and the second two allow it to look up information by the user's uid.
-Note the use of the HS class instead of IN as might be expected.
+In contrast to usually, here the HS class instead of IN is used.
 The Domain Name System has a special class of service for Hesiod's purpose.

 On the client side some configuration also needs to happen.
 The /etc/hesiod.conf file for this setup might look something like: